jvc2688/K2-CPM/tutorial.md

 symbolic link.
 Note that ```pixel_list = np.array([[pix_y, pix_x]])``` reverts
 the order of coordiantes.

-At this point we have two files ready, we need two more:
+At this point we have one file ready, we need two more:

 ```python
 from K2CPM import tpfdata